eGovPDX/portlandor/README.md

 ## Build master

 There are a few extra steps for the assigned build master.
+This person is the final sanity check before merging in changes to the Dev, Test and Live instances on Pantheon.
+Basically the Dev and Test deploys are an opportunity to practice and test the deployment of the feature.

 1. Run `git pull origin master` from your local repo to pull down the changes that were just merged into the Github master branch.
 1. Run `git push origin master` to push those changes into Pantheon.
 (We won't need this when CircleCI is propoerly integrated.)